 How To Make This Vegan Avgolemono Soup

-Add in the diced onion, carrots, and celery and cook for approximately 8 minutes, or until the vegetables are softened.
+Cooking the Vegetables: In a large stock pot, heat the olive oil over medium heat.
+Add in the diced onion, carrots, and celery, cooking for approximately 8 minutes, or until the vegetables are softened.

-While the rice is cooking, prepare the vegan avgolemono mixture by combining the lemon juice, tahini, broth, white miso paste, and soy sauce in a bowl.
+Preparing the Vegan Avgolemono: While the orzo cooks, prepare the Vegan Avgolemono mixture by combining the lemon juice, tahini, broth, white miso paste, and soy sauce in a bowl.

 Tips & Tricks For This Vegan Greek Lemon Orzo Soup Recipe

-- To make this recipe gluten-free, simply substitute the orzo with gluten-free rice or pasta of your choice.
+- Gluten-Free Option: To make this recipe gluten-free, substitute the orzo with a gluten-free rice or pasta of your choice.

-- If you prefer a thicker soup, try adding an extra tablespoon of tahini to the avgolemono mixture.
+- Adjusting the Consistency: If you prefer a thicker soup, try adding an extra tablespoon of tahini to the Vegan Avgolemono mixture.

-- Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.
+- Storing and Reheating Leftovers: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.
 Simply reheat on the stovetop or in the microwave before serving.

 FAQ: Vegan Greek Lemon Orzo Soup